Devin Carter: Providence

 As a sophomore, Carter transferred to Providence.
 He averaged 13 points and 4.9 rebounds in his first season with the Friars.
-After the season, Providence head coach Ed Cooley left for Georgetown University.
-Many assumed Carter would follow his coach to Georgetown or explore another school in the transfer portal, but at the time, players weren’t allowed to transfer twice without sitting out a year and Carter stayed at Providence.

-In his second season at Providence, under first year head coach Kim English, he won both Big East First Team and Big East Player of the Year.
-Carter averaged nearly 20 points and 9 rebounds per game, establishing himself as one of the best players in college basketball.
-His outstanding scoring ability, tenacious defense, and high-motor impressed NBA scouts throughout his junior season.
+In his second season at Providence, under first-year head coach Kim English, Carter won both Big East First Team and Big East Player of the Year.
+He averaged nearly 20 points and 9 rebounds per game, establishing himself as one of the best players in college basketball.
+His outstanding scoring ability, tenacious defense and high motor impressed NBA scouts throughout his junior season.

 Professional career

-Sacramento / Stockton Kings (2024–present)

 On June 26, 2024, Carter was selected with the thirteenth overall pick by the Sacramento Kings in the 2024 NBA draft and on July 9, he signed with the Kings.
 Throughout his rookie season, he was assigned several times to the Stockton Kings.
 On January 3, 2025, Carter made his NBA debut against the Memphis Grizzlies and his father Anthony, an assistant coach for the Grizzlies.
-He recorded 0 points, 5 rebounds and 2 assists.
+He recorded no points, 5 rebounds and 2 assists.

 On October 14, 2025, the Kings exercised the third-year option on Carter.
+On March 10, 2026, Carter recorded a career-high 24 points in a 114–109 victory over the Indiana Pacers.
+On April 10, Carter increased his career high to 29 points, also setting career highs in rebounds (nine) and three-pointers (six) during a 124–118 win over the Golden State Warriors.

+On June 30, 2026, Carter and a 2033 second-round pick were traded to the Atlanta Hawks in exchange for the draft rights to Alpha Kaba..
+On September 11, Carter was waived by the Hawks.